Black Pepper (Hei Hu Jiao)

 Botanical Name: Piper nigrum

-Below is an overview of black pepper, combining and interpreting the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Below is an overview of black pepper, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of black pepper.

 Also Known As: Pepper, Black Peppercorn, Piper

-Organs/Systems: Digestion, Lungs, Brain, Skin
+Organs/Systems: Digestive, Respiratory, Brain, Skin

 Key Actions: Carminative, Diuretic, Diaphoretic, Antioxidant, Anti-inflammatory, Antibacterial, Expectorant, Antiseptic, Rubefacient, Aromatic, Relaxant, Stimulant

-Pin Yin: Hei Hu Jiao (translates as Black Pepper)
+Pin Yin: Hei Hu Jiao (translates as “black pepper”)

-Also Known As: Hu Jiao (translates as Barbarian Pepper), Hu Jiao Li (translates as Peppercorns)
+Also Known As: Hu Jiao (translates as “barbarian pepper”), Hu Jiao Li (translates as “peppercorns”)

 Meridians: Stomach, Large Intestines